kalanaS95/Light-Weight-DIFT/README.md

 	```

-**Setting-up Neo4j for view from the victim's and attacker's perspective visualization tools**
+**Setting-up Neo4j for view from the victim's and adversary's perspective visualization tools**

 1. First launch the Neo4j front-end by executing following command
 	 ```